wkh237/react-native-fetch-blob/README.md

 <img src="img/performance_encoding.png" style="width : 100%"/>

-**Concate and Replacing Files**
+**Concat and Replacing Files**

 If you're going to concatenate files, you don't have to read the data to JS context anymore!
-In `0.8.0` we introduced new encoding `uri` for writeFile and appendFile API.
-Which make it possible to done the whole process in native.
+In `0.8.0` we introduced new encoding `uri` for writeFile and appendFile API, which make it possible to handle the whole process in native.

 <img src="img/performance_f2f.png" style="width : 100%"/>